Rumour Has It (Adele song)

 "Rumour Has It" garnered critical acclaim, with reviewers praising the lyrics, its catchiness, Tedder's production, and Adele's vocal performance.
 Even without having been released as a single, the song charted on the Billboard Hot 100 at number 16 and topped the Adult album alternative chart.
+It also reached the top 10 in Iceland and Israel.
 The single is certified 2× Platinum by the RIAA for sales of over 2 million copies in the US.
 It was featured in the television shows Ringer and The Lying Game.
 Adele added the song to the set list on her second worldwide tour Adele Live.

 Background

 "Rumour Has It" was written by Adele and Ryan Tedder and produced by Tedder.
 Talking about the collaboration with Tedder on "Rumour Has It", Adele revealed: "You can really tell when you hear a Ryan Tedder song, which I liked, but I wanted to come out with something that would surprise everyone when it was us two put together, so we came out with this sort of bluesy-pop stomping song really."
 Adele explained that the song was not inspired by the media, but was aimed at her own friends, who frequently spread rumours about her break-up with her boyfriend: "People might think it's about blogs and magazines and papers, but it's not.
 It's about my own friends believing stuff that they hear about me, which is pretty mortifying really."
-Adele said that "Rumour Has It" and "Rolling in the Deep" were lyrically opposite of "Someone like You".
-She said that she wrote "Someone like You" after she was tired of "being such a bitch" with "Rolling in the Deep" or "Rumour Has It."
+Adele said that "Rumour Has It" and "Rolling in the Deep" were lyrically opposite of "Someone Like You".
+She said that she wrote "Someone Like You" after she was tired of "being such a bitch" with "Rolling in the Deep" or "Rumour Has It."

 On 28 October 2011, during an interview with Billboard, Columbia Records revealed that "Rumour Has It" would be released as the third US single from the album and serviced to pop and adult contemporary radio.
 However, the release of the song was scrapped and "Set Fire to the Rain" was released instead on 21 November 2011.
 Columbia explained: "Our research found more programmer preference for 'Set Fire to the Rain'. [...]
 Both 'Rumour' and 'Fire' came back strong, but 'Fire' was a bit stronger. [...]
 It's a better plan to go with 'Fire' over 'Rumour' at pop and adult radio."
 After the 54th Grammy Awards, held on 12 February 2012, "Rumour Has It" was then released as the fourth single.